LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

 the web serving folder then the sound file could be accessed with the following ``<a>`` tag::

    <a href="/ArtOfNoise.lasso">Art of Noise Song</a>

-This same technique can be used to serve multimedia files of any type by designating the appropriate MIME type in the ``-type`` option passed to the `web_response->sendFile` method.
+This same technique can be used to serve media files of any type by designating the appropriate MIME type in the ``-type`` option passed to the `web_response->sendFile` method.